akshaydeverakonda/DATA_550_Final_Project/README.md

 - The makefile contains the rules for creating the table, map, and final report
 - If the user runs the "make report.html" rule, that will create the report.html output in the project directory.
 - Additional rules for creating the table and map of dengue case data are listed; thee outputs are the prerequisites for making the report.

-There is a rule "clean" for clearing the output folder and deleting the report from the project directory.
+- There is a rule "clean" for clearing the output folder and deleting the report from the project directory.

-This github repository contains a renv lockfile which contains the packages needed for this project.
-To restore the packages, run "make install" from your terminal, which will synchronize the package repository.
+- To restore the packages from the included renv lockfile, run "make install" from your terminal, which will synchronize the package repository.